A First-Order Approach To Accelerated Value Iteration: Abstract

 \section{Abstract}

 Markov decision processes (MDPs) are used to model stochastic systems in many applications.
-Several efficient algorithms to compute optimal policies have been studied in the literature, including value iteration (VI), policy iteration and LP-based algorithms.
+Several efficient algorithms to compute optimal policies have been studied in the literature, including value iteration (VI) and policy iteration.
 However, these do not scale well especially when the discount factor for the infinite horizon discounted reward, $\lambda$, gets close to one.
-In particular, the running time scales as $1/(1-\lambda)$ for these algorithms.
-Our main contribution in this paper is to present algorithms for policy computation that significantly outperform the current approaches.
-In particular, we present a connection between VI and \textit{gradient descent} and adapt the ideas of \textit{acceleration} and \textit{momentum} in convex optimization to design faster algorithms for MDPs.
-We prove theoretical guarantees of faster convergence of our algorithms for the computation of the value vector of a policy.
-We show that the running time scales as $1/\sqrt{1-\lambda}$ for the case of value vector computation, compared to $1/(1-\lambda)$ in the current approaches.
+In particular, the running time scales as $O \left( 1/(1-\lambda) \right)$ for these algorithms. { In this paper, our goal is to design new algorithms that scale better than previous approaches when $\lambda$ approaches $1$.
+Our main contribution is to present a connection between VI and \textit{gradient descent} and adapt the ideas of \textit{acceleration} and \textit{momentum} in convex optimization to design faster algorithms for MDPs.
+We prove theoretical guarantees of faster convergence of our algorithms for the computation of the value function of a policy, where the running times of our algorithms scale as $O \left( 1/\sqrt{1-\lambda} \right)$ for \textit{reversible} MDP instances.
 The improvement is quite analogous to Nesterov's acceleration and momentum in convex optimization.
-While the theoretical guarantees do not extend to the case of optimal policy computation, our algorithms exhibit strong empirical performances, providing significant speedups (up to one order of magnitude in many cases) for a large test bed of MDP instances.
-Finally, we provide a lower-bound on the convergence properties of any first-order algorithm for solving MDPs, presenting a family of MDPs instances for which no algorithm can converge faster than VI when the number of iterations is smaller than the number of states.
+We also provide a lower bound on the convergence properties of any first-order algorithm for solving MDPs, presenting a family of MDPs instances for which no algorithm can converge faster than VI when the number of iterations is smaller than the number of states.
+We introduce a Safe Accelerated Value Iteration (S-AVI), which alternates between accelerated updates and value iteration updates.
+Our algorithm S-AVI is worst-case optimal and retains the theoretical convergence properties of VI while exhibiting strong empirical performances, providing significant speedups compared to classical approaches (up to one order of magnitude in many cases) for a large test bed of MDP instances.}

 \textbf{Keywords:}{ Value Iteration, Markov Decision Process, Accelerated Gradient Descent.}